Surveillance Methodology · Costa Rica · Counter-Surveillance

 Is it legal for private investigators to follow me in Costa Rica?

-Yes, surveillance by licensed private investigators is legal in Costa Rica when conducted from public spaces using visual observation.
-Investigators can follow you on public streets, photograph you in public places, document your activities visible from lawful vantage points.
-They CANNOT trespass on private property, enter your home without permission, record private conversations without consent, or use electronic tracking (GPS) without authorization.
-Legal surveillance feels invasive but isn't harassment unless investigators interfere with your activities, make contact when you've requested they not, or use intimidation tactics beyond passive observation.
-If you're in divorce, custody, insurance claim, or civil litigation, expect surveillance as standard investigative practice.
-If surveillance seems disconnected from any legal proceedings or crosses into criminal stalking behavior, consult attorney and potentially law enforcement.
+Licensed private investigators can follow you on public streets, photograph you in public places, and document activities visible from lawful vantage points.
+They cannot trespass on private property, enter your home without permission, record private conversations without consent, or use GPS tracking without authorization.
+Legal surveillance feels invasive, but it isn't harassment unless investigators interfere with your activities, make contact when you've asked them not to, or use intimidation tactics beyond passive observation.
+If surveillance seems disconnected from any legal proceedings, consult an attorney and potentially law enforcement.

 What should I do if I'm being followed and don't know why?